 If your website visitor finds your website engaging (and there’s an educational value to it), he/she might consider subscribing to your newsletter or special offers’ mailing list.
 To maximize the impact of your emails, we advise that you run a reader interest survey like this one here to ask your site visitors directly what kind of content they’d like to see more of.

-If you deliver upon their expectations, you’ll likely notice your visitors’ engagement on your website and visit frequency increase.
+If you deliver upon their expectations, you’ll likely notice your visitors’ engagement on your website and visit frequency increases.

 Just remember to make sure your mailing strategy is GDPR-compliant and it respects the consents your audience gave you upon subscribing to your newsletter.

 What about all those users who’ve visited your site but abandoned it halfway through reading an article or product page?
 Want to make sure how much-hidden potential there is?

 Ever heard of retargeting?
 As mentioned at the beginning of the post, only 2% of website visitors convert on their first visit.
-Regardless whether your goals are to sell your service/product or grow your newsletter list, retargeting will remind visitors of your site.
+Regardless of whether your goals are to sell your service/product or grow your newsletter list, retargeting will remind visitors of your site.
 Perhaps, they’ll realize they’ve got unfinished business there?

 Prompting visitors to return to your website or a specific piece of content might establish (or re-establish) a connection between you and them.

 Offer Incentives to Returning Visitors